Are you confused to choose what to eat and what to avoid after braces?

 Avoid Hard Foods

 There are some food products that you need to avoid.
-These are usually hard to chew which can significantly increase the pain.
+These are usually hard to chew, which can significantly increase the pain.

-These are some hard food products:
+These are some complex food products:

 • ice